astronomer/docs/learn/airflow-qdrant.md

 ## Step 3: Add your data

-Paste the following sample data into a file called `books.txt` within your `include` directory.
+Paste the following sample data into a file called `books.txt` in your `include` directory.

     ```text
     1 | To Kill a Mockingbird (1960) | fiction | Harper Lee's Pulitzer Prize-winning novel explores racial injustice and moral growth through the eyes of young Scout Finch in the Deep South.